felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 could kiss my new job goodbye.

-This is what put me into **survival mode**, where the hopelessness of the situation was such that it finally made me open to learning.
-I couldn't bear the thought of being rejected by my newly elected home.
+This is what put me into **survival mode**, where the hopelessness of the situation was such that it finally opened me up to learning.
+I couldn't bear the thought of being rejected from my new job.
 It would have made leaving Contxtful feel like a mistake, and would have left me without a plan B. I *had* to get through that probation period at nesto, no matter what it cost me.

 I had never explicitly been told by a manager that I was not pulling my own weight.
 I wasn't going to waste this opportunity to show the world what I could do when given proper motivation.
 So I got to work, big time.
-My focus in mid-June was higher than ever, thanks to survival instincts that kicked into high gear.
-One of my first personal objectives was to get through the *DevOps Handbook* before the end of my extended probation, partly to prove to myself that I could accomplish something for once.
+My focus in mid-June was higher than ever thanks to survival instincts that kicked into high gear.
+One of my first personal objectives was to get through the *DevOps Handbook* before the end of my extended probation, partly to prove to myself that I could accomplish something, for once.

 And then, something magical happened.
 At page 107, three years after I had started *The DevOps Handbook*, I found a sentence that resonated with me.